 If you are not familiar with this topic, ask questions that show that the conversation has interested you.
 If you are bored, try to catch hold of some phrase, after which it will be possible to turn the conversation to an important topic for you.

 2. Be friendly

-2. If from the beginning you were very friendly and attentive, you can hope for a favorable course of the conversation.
-Keep talking as if you were asking a council of wise and experienced person.
-A thin compliment will help you win his sympathy.
+If from the beginning you were very friendly and attentive, you can hope for a favorable course of the conversation.
+Keep talking as if you were asking for advice from a wise and experienced person.
+A suitable compliment will help you win their sympathy.

 3. Talk about your point of view without being pushy

 Once the other person made sure of your unconditional respect and recognition of their authority, try to carefully and gently suggest your point of view.
 Make them believe that it was their own idea.

 If the person you are talking to is smart and insightful, just ask them what they think of this version of events.
 At the same time, list those advantages that are obvious to you, but do it softly and gently, especially when you know that the person initially is a supporter of another option.

 4. Handle possible arguments in a friendly manner

 If an argument arises, do not try to shout the other person down but always remain polite and friendly.
 If the dispute is not of vital importance, and you see that your opponent is not easy to convince, it is better to finish the debate with phrases like: “Time will tell” or “We’ll see“.

 If you want to know how to convince them in your point of view, start looking for common ground – something that you both agree on.
 Emphasize that you have a lot in common.
 Then, if the opponent does not agree immediately, at least they will have a friendly attitude to you, and you will have a chance to subsequently reach a compromise.